ibm-cloud-docs/watson-assistant/handle-errors.md

 #### Adding examples of unsupported input
 {: #no-action-matches-add-examples}

-By default, the *No action matches* action is triggered only when the user's input does not match any defined action.
+By default, the **No matches** action is triggered only when the user's input does not match any defined action.

-If you can anticipate certain user requests that your assistant does not support, you can add these requests as example phrases in the **Customer starts with** section of the *No action matches* action.
-Adding example phrases helps to ensure that these requests are sent directly to the *No action matches* action rather than triggering a different action by mistake.
+If you can anticipate certain user requests that your assistant does not support, you can add these requests as example phrases in the **Customer starts with** section of the **No matches** action.
+Adding example phrases helps to ensure that these requests are sent directly to the **No matches** action rather than triggering a different action by mistake.
 You can also upload or download example phrases in a comma-separated value (CSV) file.
 For more information, see [Adding more examples](/docs/watson-assistant?topic=watson-assistant-understand-questions#understand-questions-adding-more-examples).

 ### When your customer gives invalid answers
 {: #step-validation}